keithgw/Machine-Learning-Ng/README.md

 ## Example 6 Support Vector Machines

 Implementation of SVM algorithm to classify spam emails.
 Includes an example of feature building for text data.

+## Example 7 Unsupervised Learning: K-means and PCA

+Implementation of K-means clustering and Principal Components Analysis for image compression.
+Additionally, dimensionality reduction is used to visualize high-dimensional data.

+## Example 8 Anomaly Detection and Recommender Systems

+Implementation of anomaly detection to detect failing servers on a network.
+Also an implementation of collaborative filtering (low rank matrix factorization) to build a movie recommender system.